julien6387/supvisors/docs/special.rst

 On the other hand, colleagues found the solution so clumsy that they finally preferred to use a dedicated com to configure the process.

-So, |Supvisors| introduces new XML-RPCs that are capable of taking into account extra arguments that are passed to the command line before the process is started:
+|Supvisors| introduces new XML-RPCs that are capable of taking into account extra arguments that are passed
+to the command line before the process is started:

    * ``supvisors.start_args``: start a process on the local system,